Architecture of London: St Paul's Cathedral

-St Mary-le-Bow (1680) displays a blend of baroque, classical and gothic influences.

 The most notable element of Wren's new cathedral is the 111-metre-high dome completed in 1710, described by Nicholaus Pevsner as "one of the most perfect in the world".
 It has become one of London's most enduring landmarks and was London's tallest building from 1710 until 1963 with the completion of the Millbank Tower.
 One of the most illusory aspects of the dome, as well as an integral part of its structure is the great difference in height between the inner and outer dome.
 The dome viewed from the inside is not the interior of outer dome viewed from the exterior, with the two being connected by a brick cone which supports the stone lantern on top and the timbers which horizontally support the lead cladding on the dome's exterior.
 The dome alongside the main west façade on Ludgate Hill, which utilises a double Corinthian order similar to Claude Perrault's façade at the Louvre (1665), is arguably more akin to Neoclassicism than the typical Baroque style found in continental Europe.
 However, English Baroque often deviated from the stereotype elements of the style in other European countries and other features of the cathedral such as the double towers on the main west façade, as well as much of the ornate exterior decoration are undeniably Baroque in character.
 The interior was originally relatively plain with most of the internal surfaces being originally composed of bare Portland Stone and white plaster, while the inner dome was painted as it is today.
 The ornate mosaics concentrated around the high altar and quire were in fact added much later by William Blake Richmond between 1891 and 1904 in a Byzantine-influenced style.